aeroaks/cookiecutter-pyqt4/README.rst

 * Continuous integration with pre-built .travis.yml for Travis CI
 * Pre-assembled Pytest test suite with inclusion of pytest-qt and pytest-xvfb to enhance test experience

+* UI folder contains UI related data (images, icons) and UI elements used in main window

 Installation
 ------------